Hands-on Thing’in : practical questions

 Recommendations & best practices

-A domain is used to delineate a given environment on a basis which may be both physical and legal, e.g. a building, a city.
-The domain name is used as a prefix of the identifier of the avatar (IRI). if you don’t find any domain in thing’in that could be usefull, you can define a new domain like this : http://Adomain/.
-In that case, the avatar of that domain will be addressed by the following IRI http://Adomain/myavatar1 For more details, see Thing’in wiki https://wiki.thinginthefuture.com/#Domain%20of%20an%20avatar
+A domain is used to circumscribe a given environment on a basis which is mostly physical, but may be also legal, or administrative : e.g. a building, a city, a department.
+The domain name appears as prefix of the identifiers (IRIs) of avatars that belong to this domain.
+These avatars may belong to only one domain.
+If you don’t find any existing domain in Thing’in that matches your needs, you may define a relevant new domain (http://example-domain/) and all avatars belonging to that domain will be addressed by IRIs such as http://example-domain/myavatar1.
+For more details, see Thing’in wiki

 Creating several domains used by your application could also be an option if you want to provide a limited view to some users.
 Domains allow you to limit the view of a set of avatar to certain users.

 For exemple : domain_A is http://domain_X/subsetA/

 Domain_B is http://domain_X/subsetB/

 A user that is granted rights on domain_A can’t access nor see the avatars that are managed in domain_B.

 A user that is granted rights on domain_B can’t access nor see the avatars that are managed in domain_A.

 A user that is granted rights on http://domain_X/ can access all the avatars that are managed in the application domain (subsetA + subsetB).

 An IRI identifies an avatar in Thing’in.
 An IRI can be split into 2 parts